tbanks45/post-install-config/README.md

 </p>
 <p>
 After installing osTicket I was able to begin creating roles, departments, and teams to which agents or workers will be assigned to.
-In this example I assigned Jane Doe to a supreme admin role in which she will have access and permission perform all tasks.
+In this example I created a supreme admin role.
+Any agent who is assigned to this role will have access and permission to perform all tasks.
 </p>
 <br />